Setting Rent Levels

 There are no rules about setting a rent level for your property however you should bear in mind other rent levels in the area to ensure you do not price yourself out of the market.
 It may also be worth considering local housing allowance (housing benefit) rates as the rates may determine a tenants affordability.

-Landlords and tenants should agree what the rent amount, payment arrangements and schedule will be how and when the rent will be reviewed.
-This information should be included in the tenancy agreement.
+The Housing (Wales) Act 2014, through the Rent Smart Wales licencing regime brought in certain rules around rents.
+Landlords and tenants must agree what the rent amount, payment arrangements and schedule will be how and when the rent will be reviewed.
+This information must be included in the tenancy agreement.